oguztekbas/oguztekbas/README.md

 💬 I worked on these main matters before  **Flutter, Vue.js, .NetCore Web API, ASP.NET Mvc, MsSQL, jQuery AJAX**

-💬 I worked on these sub matters before  **Firebase, Using Python Image Processing with RasperyPi, Web Scraping in Mobile Apps, Chrome Extension with JavaScript**
+💬 I worked on these sub matters before  **Firebase, Using Python and OpenCV Image Processing with RasperyPi, Web Scraping in Mobile Apps, Chrome Extension with JavaScript**

  </div>